transientskp/tkp/documentation/source/database/schema.rst

     Values are calculated by the database from centre_ra and centre_decl.
 Not yet stored in table.

-**rb_maj**
+**rb_smaj**
-    The major axis of the restoring beam, in arcsec.
+    The semi-major axis of the restoring beam, in degrees.
-    Value originates or is read from the CASA Main table in the imageinfor subsection from the ``restoringbeam`` record.
+    Full major axis value originates or is read from the CASA Main table in the imageinfor subsection from the ``restoringbeam`` record and is converted at db insertion time.

-**rb_min**
+**rb_smin**
-    The minor axis of the restoring beam, in arcsec.
+    The semi-minor axis of the restoring beam, in degrees.
-    Value originates or is read from the CASA Main table in the imageinfor subsection from the ``restoringbeam`` record.
+    Full minor axis value originates or is read from the CASA Main table in the imageinfor subsection from the ``restoringbeam`` record and is converted at db insertion time.

 **rb_pa**
     The position angle of the restoring beam (from north to east to the major